Games & Quizzes

 /ˈboiliNG/

 Being boiled in water. action of boiling liquid.
-To cook in very hot water.
+To become extremely angry or excited.

 mixture of elements.
-Some things formed by combining elements/parts.
+Series of buildings that are walled or fenced off.
 To make a mistake or problem worse.

 /ˈastəˌtēn/